 Assembly: System.Windows (in System.Windows.dll)

-In the core Windows Phone classes, the parent of a FrameworkElement can also be expected to be a FrameworkElement as long as it is not returned as Nothing.
+In the core Windows Phone classes, the parent of a FrameworkElement can also be expected to be a FrameworkElement as long as it is not returned as null.
 But custom classes might introduce a content model where this assumption is not true.

 Note that the parent of an object can potentially change depending on your application's functionality, and keeping the value of this property as an instance will not reflect that change.
 You typically should get the parent object value immediately before you need it for other operations, and should not rely on the value past this point.

 Note that this property is read-only.
 Changing the parent of an object can be accomplished, but is only done through manipulation of collections.
 For example, you can change a parent relationship by using dedicated add or remove methods, or through setting container properties of objects such as Children on a Panel.

 Windows Phone Tree Concepts

 The value reported by the property in Windows Phone is generally the same value that would be reported by using VisualTreeHelper API, because the two tree concepts are frequently synchronized as far as how parent-child relationships are reported.
 However, there may be cases where reports a parent that VisualTreeHelper does not.